paul-buerkner/paul-buerkner.github.io/about/index.md

 Mathematics at the Universities of Münster and Hagen and did my PhD in Münster on Optimal Design and Bayesian Data Analysis.
-Before starting my own research group in Stuttgart, I have worked as a postdoctoral researcher at the Department of Computer Science at Aalto University.
+Before starting my own research group in Stuttgart, I have worked as a postdoctoral researcher at the Department of Computer Science, Aalto University.

 ## Main Research Interests